SAP-samples/teched2025-XP264/exercises/ex1/README.md

 ## Exercise 1.6 - Subscribe to a kyma multitenant application

-Here goes a diagram of the functional architecture of the solution
+### The functional architecture of the pre-deployed solution

 <table style="width: 100%; border-collapse: collapse; background-color: #f5f5f5;" border="1">
 <tbody>